bobthechemist/python-mathlink/README.md

 	)

 4. Not sure if this is the best way to obtain the necesssary results, but
-* Copy /lib/arm-linux-gnueabihf/libuuid.so.1.3.0 to /usr/local/lib and rename to libuuid.so.
 * Copy /opt/Wolfram/WolframEngine/10.0/SystemFiles/Links/Mathlink/DeveloperKit/Linux-ARM/CompilerAdditions/libML32i3.so to /usr/local/lib
 * Run sudo ldconfig